 - Fairs and expositions: During annual festivals, trade shows, fairs and expos, banners let visitors know where food trucks, booths and kiosks are located, thereby generating customer volume.
 Many companies use banners to display the company name and logo on the backdrop at trade shows.

-- Political campaigns: Whether running for office or urging community members to get out and vote, campaign banners can help get people to the polls and improve name recognition, one of the factors that influences voter choice.
+- Election campaigns: Whether running for office or urging community members to get out and vote, campaign banners can help get people to the polls and improve name recognition, one of the factors that influences voter choice.

 - One-time events: From 10-year business anniversaries to “everything must go” liquidation sales, banners can inform the general public of proceedings that won’t happen ever again, creating a sense of urgency.

 - Billboards: Did you know that the largest signs around are usually made of banners, sewn together or stuck using VHB tape?

 Just as banners are used for a manifold of reasons, their composition is similarly diverse.
 However, their most common materials are: